cronkeep/cronkeep/INSTALL.md

 $ setenforce enforcing
 ```

-The recommended way to allow the `crontab` utility access to its files, when it is invoked by Apache, is through a custom SELinux policy module.
+The recommended way to allow the `crontab` utility access to its files, when it's invoked by Apache, is by creating and installing a custom SELinux policy module.
 You may install the one we've already put together (and tested on a CentOS 6.5 installation) using this one-liner:
 ```Shell
 $ curl -OfL https://github.com/cronkeep/cronkeep/raw/master/provision/centos/httpd_crontab.pp && semodule -i httpd_crontab.pp
 ```